chef-partners/azure-chef-extension/README.md

 **Description:**

-Extensions versions are specified in 4 digit format : `<MajorVersion.MinorVersion.BuildNumber.RevisionNumber>`.
+Extensions versions are specified in 4 digit format : `<MajorVersion.MinorVersion.BuildNumber.RevisionNumber>`, where major version is freezed as `1210`.

 Chef Extension package includes released Chef-Client package.
 Currently Extension version depends on Chef-Client version.
 So whenever new Chef Client is releases, we have to publish new Extension as well.

 Chef-Client versions are specified in 4 digit format: `<MajorVersion.MinorVersion.PatchVersion-RevisionNumber>`.
-Example: chef-client 11.14.6-1
+Example: chef-client 12.4.1-1

 **Use Following Extension Version Scheme:**
-* We are using Extension Major version from `1100.*.*.*`
+* We are using Extension Major version from `1210.*.*.*`
 * Set Extension Minor Version = Chef-Client's Major Version
 * Set Extension BuildNumber = Chef-Client's Minor Version
-* Set Extension RevisionNumber = Chef-Client's PatchVersion
+* Set Extension RevisionNumber = Chef-Client's PatchVersion * 1000
-* Whenever Chef-Client 'Major' Version changes, increase Extension 'Major' Version by '+100'.
-When 'Minor' Version changes, increase Extension 'Major' Version by '+1'.
+* When a patch is applied to extension, extension's RevisionNumber is increased by 1.

 **Example**

-    1. When Chef-Client Major Version Changes- Consider,
+    1. When Chef-Client Version Changes-
+    Consider,
-    Current Chef-Client Version is 11.14.6-1
+    Current Chef-Client Version is 12.4.1

+    # Extension's RevisionNumber is Chef-Client's PatchVersion * 1000
-    Current Extension Version is 1100.11.14.6
+    Current Extension Version is 1210.12.4.1000

-    # Chef-Client Major version changed
+    # Chef-Client version changes
-    After new Client-Client Version 12.0.0-1 is released
+    After new Client-Client Version 12.4.2 is released

-    # Increase Extension Major version by +100
-    New Extension Version will be 1200.12.0.0
+    New Extension Version will be 1210.12.4.2000

-    2. When Chef Client Minor Version Changes- Consider,
-    Current Chef-Client Version is 11.14.6-1
+    2. When a patch is applied to extension while Chef-Client's version is same- Current Chef-Client Version is 12.4.1

+    # Extension's RevisionNumber is Chef-Client's PatchVersion * 1000
-    Current Extension Version is 1100.11.14.6
+    Current Extension Version is 1210.12.4.1000

-    # Chef-Client Minor version changed
-    After new Client-Client Version 11.16.0-1 is released

-    # Increase Extension Major version by +1
+    # After applying patch to Extension increase extension's RevisionNumber by 1
-    New Extension Version will be 1101.11.16.0
+    New Extension Version will be 1210.12.4.1001

 ##Build and Packaging
 You can use rake tasks to build and publish the new builds to Azure subscription.